Hyper-IgD syndrome (HIDS) or Mevalonate Kinase Deficiency (MKD)

 The rash consists of reddish (erythematous) spots (macules) or bumps (papules).
 Some individuals have a cough and inflammation of the back of the throat (pharyngitis).

 HIDS is often more severe in children.
 Affected children often have a high spiking fever that, in some instances, can cause convulsions.
 Children are also more likely to have an abnormally enlarged spleen.
 Flares can occur spontaneously or be triggered by vaccinations, infections, and/or emotional or physical stress.
-Growth and development are usually not affected.
+Growth and development are usually not affected, unlike in patients with more severe disease mevalonic aciduria, MVA).
 Adults may have mood and psychiatric features including depression.

 Most people with the disorder are individuals of western European heritage with approximately 60% occurring in Dutch or French individuals.